secware-debug/Secure-File-Transfer/readme.md

 ### SENDER:
 This class is used to establish a connection to a remote host and then securely transmit a file using a combination of public encryption, symmetric encryption, and hashing.
-The overall protocol is custom, but follows the basic structure of an HTTPS connection.
+The overall protocol is custom but follows the basic structure of an HTTPS connection.
 The chief difference is that there is no support of certificates.

 ### RECEIVER: